 For Centriq, which has undergone a tremendous growth spurt in the last 12 months collecting investors, advisers, programmers and a host of new features, that model seems to play second fiddle to its smart, easy home intelligence app.

 Now, a homeowner need merely snap an image of an appliance’s name plate to have Centriq automatically create a list of its details, including common parts, warranty information and the category (or room) where it’s located.

-- The app has added advisers from companies such as Dropbox, SalesForce, Amazon, Accenture and the National Association of Home Builders.
+The app provides links directly to Amazon in case something needs to be ordered, and has also added advisers from major companies such as Dropbox, Salesforce, Accenture and the National Association of Home Builders.